OmniAuti/OmniAuti/README.md

 - 👋 Hi, I’m Austin
+-
 - 👀 I’m interested in ... creating, building, developing.
+-
-- 🌱 I’m currently learning ... do it all.
+- 🌱 I’m currently learning ... how to do it all.
+-
 - 💞️ I’m looking to collaborate ...
+-
 - 📫 How to reach me ... austin.olijar@gmail.com

 <!---